Q: What should I bring when I move in?

 A: Everyone can bring their car to Centenary!
 We offer parking in a designated student lot for those who register their cars.

-All information on parking can be obtained at our Parking At Centenary University Web page.
+All information on parking can be obtained on our parking web page.

 Q: Who do I contact if my cable is out?